liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

             </servers>
         </settings>

+Note that the username `admin` and password `admin123` are the credentials of the default Nexus OSS administrator account.
+If you changed these credentials for your Nexus server, make sure to update `settings.xml` with these changes.
-You now have your repositories configured and ready to receive Liferay Maven artifacts you'll download and Liferay plugin artifacts you'll create!
+Great!
+Your repositories are now ready to receive downloaded Liferay Maven artifacts and locally created Liferay plugin artifacts!

-Now, let's get the Liferay artifacts you'll need to create your plugins.
+Now, let's install the Liferay artifacts you'll need to create your plugins.

 ##  Installing required Liferay artifacts [](id=installing-required-liferay-artifacts)